alvr-org/ALVR/wiki/Building-From-Source.md

 ```

 * Replace `[your platform]` with your computer OS, either `windows` or `linux`
 * **Windows only:** Use the `--gpl` flag if you want to download, build and bundle FFmpeg inside the ALVR server.
-Keep in mind that on Windows this is needed only for software encoding.
-As the name suggest, if you use this flag you can only redistribute the final package as GPLv2.0 licensed (because of the x264 encoder).
+Keep in mind that this is only needed for software encoding.
+As the name suggests, if you use this flag you can only redistribute the final package as GPLv2.0 licensed; because of the x264 encoder.
 * **Linux only:** Use the flag `--no-nvidia` if you have a AMD gpu.

 Next up is the proper build of the server.
 Run the following: